When People Met Their Favorite Celebrity And It Totally Backfired On Them

 Wesley Snipes decided that a tip was just too much:

 I used to wait tables at Planet Hollywood in Orlando.
 One day Wesley Snipes and his family came in.
 The manager told me and another waiter to serve just him and his family, no other customers.
-There was like 10 of them, kids, grandma, etc….
-Anyway, we served them for about 2 hours, they got their meal fully comped so they didn’t pay anything for the food, and left me and the other waiter a massive tip.
-Guess how much….
-ZERO.
+There were like 10 of them, kids, grandma, etc. Anyway, we served them for about 2 hours, they got their meal fully comped so they didn’t pay anything for the food, and left me and the other waiter a massive tip.
+Guess how much?
+Zero.
 Nothing, not one dollar, and they got well over $200 of free food.
-Dr. Laura Berman, a renowned sex therapist, notes, "Expectations can often lead to disappointment, especially in high-pressure situations like serving celebrities."

 10. Rihanna